 Moonstar is a higher end Asian Buffet in Daly City, a short distance from the Serramonte shopping center, and almost next door to Chinese food Mecca, Koi Palace.
 They used to have a location in San Francisco, but it closed years ago.
 Todai pioneered the idea of charging more and serving sushi, sashimi, etc a couple years back, but Moonstar took the idea to a higher level.
-Our last visit was at the May 2013.
+Many buffet restaurants have come and gone, like Hokkaido of Foster City, but this place soldiers on.
+Our last visit was at the March 2015.

 We like coming to Moonstar because the quality of most of the items is high.
 Moonstar Buffet, Daly City price: You can pay up to $25.88 for dinner on the weekends or on holidays, but in return you get a wide selection of sashimi, crab legs, noodles, salads, Chinese cooked food, charcoal grilled items, roast duck, etc… The dessert selection is solid too!
-Puddings, cakes, chocolate fountain, several kinds of ice cream, all sorts of puddings, jello, etc..
+Five kinds of pudding, cakes, chocolate fountain, several kinds of ice cream, all sorts of puddings, jello, etc..
 Lunch, during the week, costs $15.88, $21.88 on the weekends.
+Dinner costs $21.88 from Monday through Thursday, $25.88 Friday through Sunday.
 They removed options like lobster and abalone on our last visit.

 There were some changes on our most recent visit to Moonstar.
 The one dinner Daily Special ticket for half a lobster, abalone, lamb chops, or sharks fin soup was gone.
 Moonstar also added several new cooked items as well as grilled items.
 The place is packed on the weekends for dinner, so beware.
 They play a gong to celebrate people’s birthdays.
 Clearly a lot of people come here on their birthday to gorge out.
 Lots of families and big groups come here.
 Moonstar’s decor is clean and modern with a space age theme.